 What I don’t really get is why it moves up at the end (as you can see, the black end on the left is way off compared to the end of the red line on the left).
 To be honest, I’ve tried to correct that, but could not figure it out.
 And currently I see a kind of the beauty in the little ‘issue’: it’s an organic line that represents a machine’s interpretation of music, and I don’t really get how it draws some parts of it.
 Why would I need to understand a machine’s interpretation of music if I sometimes don’t even understand my own?

-When I remove the red lines, you will get a better view of how beautiful the organic line actually is:
+When I remove the dots, you will get a better view of how beautiful the organic line actually is:

 To me, seeing an album represented in such an organic looking line is magical.
 It looks like a hand-written signature of the album.
 The coolest thing of the visual?
 I can clearly see the a ‘ T’ in there.
 Both the album name and more importantly Avicii’s real name is… you guessed it: Tim.